College Advising: Why It Matters

 1. Access to career planning from freshman year.
 As you make progress towards your degree, you should also make progress towards your future career.
 Your academic advisor can discuss your emerging academic interests and how they might relate to career choices and graduate or professional school.
 The career center and its affiliates such as the service learning and fellowships offices should be available to you from freshman year and your advisor should be familiar with their resources.
 Such centers help students build resumes, and find internships, research or other experiential learning opportunities.

-Assumption College, located in Worcester, MA, offers the CALL (Career and Lifelong Learning) program beginning in the first year, which helps students identify academic and career options, build a portfolio and connect with a mentor at the school.
+Assumption College, located in Worcester, MA, offers the (Career and Lifelong Learning) program beginning in the first year, which helps students identify academic and career options, build a portfolio and connect with a mentor at the school.

 2. Advisors who take a personal interest in you.
 Many colleges ask students to complete a questionnaire that is then passed on to their first year advisor.
 Bowdoin College even sends the advisor a copy of the student’s admissions essay.
 In this way, the advisor has some background on the student before the first meeting.